tilt-dev/tilt.build/blog/_posts/2022-01-03-arm-wrestling-in-your-dev-env.md

 date: 2022-01-04
 author: nick
 layout: blog
-title: "ARM Wrestling the Right Processor in Dev"
+title: "ARM/M1 + Tilt = ❤"
-subtitle: "Ways Tilt can help you set the right platform for your images"
+subtitle: "Ways to set the right platform for your images"
-description: "Ways Tilt can help you set the right platform for your images"
+description: "Ways to  set the right platform for your images"
 image: "/assets/images/arm-wrestling-in-dev/cover.jpg"
 image_caption: "The M1 high-throughput bus in action.
 Wah wah.
 Courtesy of <a href='https://commons.wikimedia.org/wiki/File:MTA_NYC_Bus_M1_bus_at_Broadway_%26_8th_St.jpg'>Mtattrain on Wikimedia.org</a>."
 tags: